Smart Meter and Opt-Out Information

 👉“No stronger than a cell phone.”
 Deceptive. defective argument.
 Cell phones are up-close and limited time with very strong upper body radiation.
 Smart meters, meanwhile, are further away, radiating more powerfully but more distant, some of it pointed away but with some sideways into the house, especially windows (like sound spreads in all directions), BUT it’s 24-7 and having multitudes of sharp voltage spikes.
 It’s “chattering”companion meters in the neighborhood put lots of radiation all around, including your own house.
 Your meter also injects jagged higher-frequency voltage transients (dirty electricity) into all house electric lines and these radiate 24-7 to your house interior.
 Cell phones don’t do this.

-Testimonials: Electromagnetically sensitive (EMS) persons abound.
+Testimonials from electro-sensitive people: Electromagnetically sensitive (EMS) persons abound.
 Like proven for for second-hand smoke, pesticides, lead, mercury, and mold, long term exposures for any of us can cause us to reach a “threshold” where we experience wireless radiation with real-time symptoms.
 Some persons are immediately sensitive.
 Up to 30%: mild real time effects; 5%: moderate symptoms; 1.5%: severe, finding, for example, smart meters unendurable.
 Below are a few declarations to an FCC Docket about changes to FCC standards:

 “I am experiencing the following symptoms due to the radiation emitted from smart meters: headaches, tinnitus, insomnia, dizziness, nausea, vomiting, depression, and lethargy.
 My facial skin has also become extremely dry and rough, as if it has been burned…My daughter experiences the following symptoms due to smart meter radiation: chronic bloody noses and occasional headaches.”
 Allison Panelli